equodev/equo-ide/plugin-maven/README.md

 - A p2 multitool for Eclipse ecosystem developers ([#25](https://github.com/equodev/equo-ide/issues/25))
 - Use m2e to import this maven project ([#18](https://github.com/equodev/equo-ide/issues/18))

+## Task listing

+- `equo-ide:launch` to launch
+    - `equoIde -DinitOnly=true` initializes the runtime to check for errors then exits.
+    - `equoIde -DshowConsole=true` pipes console output of launched IDE to the build console.
+    - `equoIde -DdebugClasspath=[names|paths]` dumps the classpath (in order) without starting the application.

 ## Limitations

 - Java 11+